greenbone/notus-scanner/README.md

     poetry install

 in the checkout directory of **notus-scanner** (the directory containing the `pyproject.toml` file) to install all dependencies including the packages only required for development.

-Afterwards activate the git hooks for auto-formatting and linting via [autohooks].
+For development activate the git hooks for auto-formatting and linting via [autohooks].

     poetry run autohooks activate